hoangduytran/blender-manual/manual/editors/video_sequencer/preview/sidebar.rst

 .. _bpy.types.SpaceSequenceEditor.proxy_render_size:

 Proxy Render Size
-   Size to display proxies at in the preview region.
-   Using a smaller preview size will increase speed.
+   Controls the preview resolution.
+Lower values have worse detail but better performance.

-   :No Display: Disables the preview.
+   :No Display: Disable the preview entirely.
-   :Scene Size: Matches proxy size to the final render :ref:`resolution <bpy.types.RenderSettings.resolution_y>`.
-   :25%, 50%, 75%, 100%: Proxies are sized to be the selected percent of the original input.
+   :Scene Size: Preview at the full resolution without using proxies.
+   :25%, 50%, 75%, 100%: Preview at a downscaled resolution, optionally using proxies (see below).
+      Even selecting 100% can give a performance benefit due to the reduced image quality and corresponding smaller file size.

 .. _bpy.types.SpaceSequenceEditor.use_proxies:

 Use Proxies
-   Use optimized files for faster scrubbing when available.
-   Proxies limit the visual accuracy of the preview by reducing the preview resolution and using compressed copies of the input.
+   Enable the use of :doc:`proxies </editors/video_sequencer/sequencer/sidebar/proxy>`,
+   which are copies of original footage stored at a lower resolution and/or quality for better preview performance.

+   Proxies can be configured in the *Proxy* tab of the Sidebar, which is however only visible in the *Sequencer* and *Sequencer & Preview* modes.

 .. _bpy.types.SequenceEditor.use_prefetch: